polhenarejos/picokeys-docs/docs/picokeyapp/troubleshooting.md

 - Re-run commissioning if required

 !!! note
-    PicoKeyApp only exposes features supported by the firmware.
+    PicoKey App only exposes features supported by the firmware.

 ---